-Cool off this summer with some water sports fun!
+Looking for a super fun way to cool off this summer?
 Check out our guide to water sports in Hong Kong.

-Children love playing with water, whether it’s splashing around in the bathtub, playing in the pool or running through a sprinkler.
-Water play is great for kids and water sports are even better.
-Not only do they help improve coordination and motor skills, they’re also loads of fun and look cool – at least, when done right!
+Whether it’s splashing around in the bathtub, playing in the pool or running through a sprinkler, children absolutely love playing with water.
+Water play is a great summer activity for kids and water sports are even better.
+Not only do they help improve coordination and motor skills, they’re also loads of fun and can look pretty cool too – at least when done right!

 Thankfully, Hong Kong is full of fun water sports you can do with your young ones this summer.
-Most classes are available for children from eight years old (but note that some require participants to be able to swim at least fifty metres!)
-Water sports tend to require somewhat greater strength and coordination than other activities, such as swimming or soccer, so children have to be ready for the challenge.
-There are advantages to starting early – children learn much easier and faster than adults.
+Most classes are available for children from eight years old (but note that some require participants to be able to swim at least 50 metres).
+Since water sports tend to require somewhat greater strength and coordination than other activities, such as swimming or soccer, children have to be ready for the challenge.
+Children learn much easier and faster than adults so get them started early.
 Their innate fearlessness is also a big plus, although that might add a few grey hairs to parents watching from shore.

-The Hong Kong Leisure and Cultural Services Department (LCSD) has five centres, offering beginner classes in kayaking, sailing and windsurfing for children aged eight to 13-years old.
+The Hong Kong Leisure and Cultural Services Department (LCSD) has five centres, offering beginner classes in kayaking, sailing and windsurfing for children aged 8 to 13 years old.
 As these classes are affordably priced, around $30 for a group kayaking class, they are in high demand with places allocated through a balloting system.

-1 Located in the Sai Kung Country Park in Hong Kong, Chong Hing Water Sports Centre has a large lake, ideal for young beginners.
-Kayaking, sailing and windsurfing courses are available for children from eight to 13-years old.
+Located in the Sai Kung Country Park in Hong Kong, Chong Hing Water Sports Centre has a large lake, ideal for young beginners interested in learning to kayak, sail and windsurf.
+Courses are available for children 8 to 13 years old.
 The centre also organises races and competitions for children.
 The Leisure and Cultural Services Department (LCSD), High Island Reservoir, Sai Kung.
 Call 2792 6810.

 Stanley Main Beach Water Sports Centre is ideal for children and beginners with its popular beach and calm seas in summer.
 In addition to equipment rentals, junior windsurfing, kayaking and sailing courses are available.
-If your kids get hungry?
-Just take your pick from the many family-friendly restaurants nearby.
+If your kids get hungry, take your pick from the many family-friendly restaurants nearby.
 LCSD, Stanley Link Road, Stanley.
 Call 2813 9117.

 Offering beach trips, bay swimming, star fish hunting, crabbing, wakeboarding, intro to wakeboarding for kids 5+, tubing, shell collecting, snorkelling and any other fun water activities you can think of, seven days a week.
 Charge is per hour for a minimum of two hours.
 Contact +852 54803439 on Whatsapp for more information.

-9 Since 2007, thousands of children have participated in the Aberdeen Boat Club’s (ABC) popular junior sailing scheme, where kids from seven- to 11-years-old learn to sail on specially designed dinghies.
+Thousands of children have participated in the Aberdeen Boat Club’s (ABC) popular junior sailing course, where kids from 7 to 11 years-old learn to sail on specially designed dinghies.
 These junior courses offer great value as they are subsidised by the ABC to promote sailing.
 Courses are also open to non-members.
 20 Shum Wan Road, Aberdeen.
 Call 2552 8182.

-16 Treasure Island Group organises surf camps for children, from beginners to intermediates.
-The Grommet Surf Camp for beginners aged five to nine years old, is priced from $4,480.
+Treasure Island Group organises surf camps for children from beginners to intermediates.
+The Grommet Surf Camp for beginners, aged five to nine years old, is priced from $4,480.
 Pui O Beach, Lantau.
 Call 2546 3543.